-- 400 gram (14 oz) good quality dark chocolate (70% cacao), but you can also use semisweet for less bitter taste.
+- 400 g good quality dark chocolate (70% cacao) (Semisweet for less bitter taste) (400 g = 14 oz)

 - 200 ml heavy cream or heavy whipping cream (38% fat) (200 ml = 3/4 cup + 1 Tbsp)

-- Liqueur of your choice (optional)
+- 1 Tbsp liqueur of your choice (optional)

-- Cocoa powder to coat the chocolate
+- Cocoa powder (to coat the chocolate)

 - Chop the chocolate into smaller pieces using a knife so that they will melt faster and more evenly.

-- Add the heavy whipping cream into a small saucepan and bring it to ALMOST boil over medium heat.
-Keep an eye on the cream; when you see bubbles around the saucepan, remove from the heat.
+- Add the heavy cream into a small saucepan and bring it to ALMOST boil over medium heat.
+Keep an eye on the cream; when you see small bubbles around the saucepan, remove from the heat.